 Read more about Meital Mendel's story.

-The Career Connect workshop series provides training for MIT spouses and partners who are looking for work or professional development opportunities during their time at MIT.
+Career Connect provides training for MIT spouses and partners who are looking for work or professional development opportunities during their time at MIT.
 Twice a year we organize a series of workshops with HR and career professionals, covering topics such as identifying transferable skills, networking, adapting to the US business culture, and crafting a strong resume and cover letter.
 These workshops are designed to help you develop the fundamental skills for a job search in the US.
 You are welcome to participate no matter where you are in the job search process.
 Our sessions will be especially beneficial to anyone who is currently searching for a job in the United States for the first time, or who is changing careers.
 Subscribe to our newsletter to be notified about upcoming dates.

 We have created three short instructional videos.
 Featuring Career Connect speaker Bori Stoyanova and Career Connect attendees who found jobs in the Boston area, the videos cover the most important aspects of writing resumes, networking, and interviewing.
 Watch these videos to learn more about the unique aspects of finding work in the U.S.

 The MIT Spouses & Partners Connect staff can provide general job search information and direct you to the resources that are right for your needs.
 Get your resume reviewed, discuss job search strategies, practice some interview questions and update us on your job search successes and challenges.
 You are welcome to participate no matter where you are in your career development or job search process.
 Please sign up in advance for a 30 minute private appointment here: https://mspc.youcanbook.me/ Appointments are available at various times during the week.

 Stay connected with other MIT Spouses & Partners Connect in your field by joining our LinkedIn group.
 You’ll find many helpful tips and articles, and opportunities to network.